stormpath/stormpath-documentation/source/reference.rst

       * - ``type``
         - String (Enum)
         - N/A
-        - The type of the login attempt.
+        - The type of login attempt.
 The only currently supported type is ``basic``.
 Additional types will likely be supported in the future.

       * - ``value``
         - String (Base64)